MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Results

 \subsection{{$\phi$-averaged poloidal structure}}

 Figure \ref{fig:rz_diagram_phi_averaged} shows the $\phi$-averaged density (top), temperature (middle) and inverse of plasma $\beta$ (bottom) {on a $R-z$ plane}.
-The left column in the figure shows the initial distribution ($t=0.0$ Myr).
-The middle and right columns show the results after time evolution of Case I and Case II at $t=200.1$ Myr.
+The left column in the figure shows the initial distribution ($t=0.0$ Myr). {We note that the initial temperature $\sim 10^5$ K in the mid-plane of the bulge region is higher than realistic interstellar medium in the {mid-plane} (see Appendix \ref{sec:Appendix_B}), and therefore, the initial vertical scale height extends to about 100 pc.} The middle and right columns show the results after time evolution of Case I and Case II at $t=200.1$ Myr.
 The comparison between the top-left and top-middle panels clearly show that the gas expands vertically in Case I, as discussed Section \ref{sec:density}.
-The center panel shows that the temperature at the Galactic plane increases to $T\approx 10^6$ K in Case I because of {magnetic heating (Section \ref{sec:magnetic_heating})}, causing the vertical expansion.
+The center panel shows that the temperature at the {mid-plane} increases to $T\approx 10^6$ K in Case I because of {magnetic heating (Section \ref{sec:magnetic_heating})}, causing the vertical expansion.

-On the other hand, in the Case II, the vertical thickness at {$t = 200.1$ Myr (top-right panel)} is thinner than {that in} the initial distribution, indicating that the gas is more concentrated {near} the Galactic plane.
-In particular, the density at the Galactic plane {in} $R<0.2$ kpc exceeds $n=10^3$ cm$^{-3}$.
+On the other hand, in the Case II, {the initial temperature is too high in comparison with the realistic value.
+Hence, once the simulation started, the temperature rapidly drops around the {mid-plane} where the density is high.
+Therefore,} the vertical thickness at {$t = 200.1$ Myr (top-right panel)} is thinner than {that in} the initial distribution, indicating that the gas is more concentrated {near} the {mid-plane}.
+In particular, the density at the {mid-plane} {in} $R<0.2$ kpc exceeds $n=10^3$ cm$^{-3}$.
 It can also be seen that the inner dense region is almost flat, but the outer region ($R>0.4$ kpc) bulges vertically with increasing $R$.
 As discussed below, {the vertical component of the magnetic pressure-gradient force} plays an important role in this structure.
-The temperature {of the high-density gas} near the Galactic plane is found to {be} about $T=10^{3-4}\unit{K}$.
+The temperature {of the high-density gas} near the {mid-plane} is found to {be} about $T=10^{3-4}\unit{K}$.
 In contrast, {low-density and} high-temperature gas of $T=10^{6-7}\unit{K}$ is distributed in the high-latitude halo regions of $|z|/R\gtrsim 1$.
-This indicates the formation of multi-layer structure with a large temperature difference more than a few orders of magnitude from the Galactic plane to the halo region like the solar atmosphere that consists of the low-temperature photosphere and chromosphere and the high-temperature corona.
+This indicates the formation of multi-layer structure with a large temperature difference more than a few orders of magnitude from the {mid-plane} to the halo region like the solar atmosphere that consists of the low-temperature photosphere and chromosphere and the high-temperature corona.